stlee42/epubfx/README.md

 ### Planned feature:

-- opening files in external applications (for example to edit images)
+- opening files in external applications (for example to edit images), currently only configurable by editing configuration file directly
 - checking internal and external links
 - symbol table
 - europatastatur like inserting of symbols (adaption of key codes of the project https://www.europatastatur.de/)